Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Active State Trajectory Estimation and Obfuscation Simulations

-For the purpose of simulations, we consider a modified version of the well-known \texttt{4x3.95} test POMDP\footnote{https://www.pomdp.org/examples/} \cite{Parr1995,Littman1995} in which an agent navigates in a grid surrounded by walls as shown in Fig.\ \ref{fig:navigation}(a).
-Each cell in the grid constitutes a state in the agent's state space $\mathcal{X} = \{1, \ldots, 12\}$ (enumerated top-to-bottom, left-to-right).
-The agent has five possible control actions corresponding to: transitioning to one of the four neighbouring cells left, right, up, or down with probability $0.8$ (failing to move with probability $0.2$); or, staying put with probability $1$.
+For the purpose of simulations, we consider a version of the benchmark \texttt{4x4.95} POMDP\footnote{https://www.pomdp.org/examples/} \cite{Parr1995,Littman1995} in which an agent moves in a $4 \times 4$ grid as shown in Fig.\ \ref{fig:agent}.
+Each cell in the grid is taken as a state such that $\mathcal{X} = \{1, \ldots, 16\}$ (enumerated top-to-bottom, left-to-right).
+There are five possible control actions $\mathcal{U} = \{1,2,3,4,5\}$ corresponding to the agent: transitioning to one of the four neighbouring cells left, right, up, or down with probability $0.8$ (failing to move with probability $0.2$); or, staying put with probability $1$.
 If a transition would take the agent out of the grid then it remains stationary.
-The agent receives measurements $\mathcal{Y} = \{0,1,2,3,4\}$ corresponding to the number of walls detected adjacent to its current cell.
+We enlarge the measurement space compared to the benchmark \texttt{4x4.95} POMDP, with the agent given inexact information about its position in the grid through measurements $\mathcal{Y} = \{0,1,2,3,4\}$ corresponding to the number of walls detected adjacent to its current cell.
 In each cell, the agent detects a wall when it is present with probability $0.9$, but detects a wall when it is not present with probability $0.1$.
-We highlight that the dimensions of the state, measurement, and control spaces in this example exceed those of other recent uncertainty-aware POMDP examples (e.g.\ the grid-info $\rho$-POMDP of \cite[Section 6]{Fehr2018}).

 The agent is initially placed (uniformly) randomly in one of the cells and is not provided with knowledge of this cell.
-Over a horizon of $T = 10$, the agent seeks to move so that it finishes in the bottom-right-most cell with knowledge of the path it took (and where it started).
-We model this situation by considering our active estimation problem \eqref{eq:activeEstimation} with $c_T(x_T) = \mathbbm{1}_{\{x_T \neq 12\}}$ and $c_k(x_k, u_k) = 0$ for all $x_k \in \mathcal{X}$ and $u_k \in \mathcal{U}$.
+The horizon is $T = 10$.
+Importantly, the state, measurement, and control space dimensions of this environment are similar to (or exceed) those of recent benchmark POMDPs for active estimation and active obfuscation problems in \cite{Fehr2018,Thomas2020}.